 Similarly, Ford (F) and Disney (DIS) are iconic American brands that many investors see as resting on their laurels and failing to keep up with the times.
 In Ford’s case, it’s a failure to capitalize on EV and hybrid growth, while with Disney, they’re increasingly looking like also-rans in the streaming wars.

-If you’re looking for a stock that’s both popular and a great investment, Microsoft (MSFT) may be the best example on Robinhood’s list of most popular stocks.
-It has the story (big investor in OpenAI and a huge beneficiary of the recent AI push), numbers (20% sales growth for the last five years) and chart (+44% in the last year) to sustain it as one of the market’s great growth stocks.
+If you’re looking for a stock that’s both popular and a great investment, Amazon (AMZN) may be the best example on Robinhood’s list of most popular stocks.
+It has the story (a dominant online retailer that also handles 30%-40% of all internet traffic), numbers (37% sales growth for the last five years) and chart (+15% in the last year) to sustain it as one of the market’s great growth stocks.

 Moral of the story: while popular stocks can be great stocks, it requires a lot more than popularity to have staying power on Wall Street.
 Sometimes, stocks become so popular that there are scarcely any buyers left.
 At the next sign of trouble—an earnings miss, another ho-hum product release, etc.—many of those owners could quickly become sellers.